nyan9/connectFriends/README.md

 ## TODOs / Features to implement

-- [ ] List of features and bug fixes we plan to implement
+- [ ] Button to open an incognito instance of browser window to be able to test multiplayer mode without logging in

 [Back To The Top :arrow_up_small:](#table-of-contents)